tilgovi/simple-xpath-position/README.md

 Convert a `Node` to an XPath expression.

 If the optional parameter `root` is supplied, the computed XPath expression will be relative to it.
+Otherwise, the root element is the root of the document to which `node` belongs.

 Returns a string.

-#### `toNode(path, [root])`
+#### `toNode(path, root, [resolver])`

 Locate a single `Node` that matches the given XPath expression.
+The XPath expressions are evaluated relative to the Node argument `root`.

-If the optional parameter `root` is supplied, the XPath expression is evaluated as relative to it.
+If the optional parameter `resolver` is supplied, it will be used to resolve any namespaces within the XPath expression.

 Returns a `Node` or `null`.